Giorgio de Stefani: Tennis career

-It took him several years to repeat his first feat when in 1926 he won the tournament Parc des Eaux Vives in Genève against Swiss champion Charles Aeschlimann.
+It took him several years to repeat his first feat when in 1926 he won the tournament Parc des Eaux Vives in Geneva against Swiss champion Charles Aeschlimann.
 In 1929 he was a finalist at L.T.C.
-Beaulieu losing to Italian Umberto De Morpurgo in four sets.
+Beaulieu losing to Italian Uberto De Morpurgo in four sets.
 At Cannes he beat Benny Berthet of France for his first riviera title.
 He also won the Bordighera championships against Béla von Kehrling but the Hungarian took revenge in the doubles final.
 In 1930 he faced and lost to Bill Tilden several times most notably in the Nice final. and in the earlier rounds of the Italian Internationals.
 They also met in the semifinals of the Italian doubles championships Tilden played with Coen, while Stefani chose Count Ludwig von Salm-Hoogstraeten but Tilden's team prevailed in the end.
 In Cannes they faced each other two times in a row and Tilden prevailed both times for the Lawn Tennis Club Cannes and New Courts de Cannes titles At his third consecutive Cannes final de Stefani beat Hermann von Artens for the Carlton L. T. C title.
 In 1931 he became Libyan Champion by beating fellow countryman Alberto Del Bono in the Tripoli final and won the doubles title partnering with him.
 They'd also won the Campionato Partenopeo doubles title.
 In September he claimed his second Montreux trophy.